oscar-hakkinen/phonegap-Storage-test/README.md

-phonegap-storage-test
+phonegap-navigation-test
 =======================
- A PhoneGap Build application to test storage
+ A PhoneGap Build application to test navigation